Have you tried a picanha beef cut? If not, you need to add this one to your list!

 🥘 Ingredients

-- Picanha joint - Typically it will weigh around 1kg or 2 lbs.
-If it weighs a lot more than this it won't be as tender.
+- Beef - beef picanha joint.
+Typically it will weigh around 1kg or 2 lbs.
+If it weighs a lot more than this it won't be as tender as some of the working muscle will be attached..

-- Seasoning - I prefer to keep this really simple with just salt and pepper.
+- Seasoning - I prefer to keep this really simple with just salt and freshly ground black pepper.

 - Onion - this acts as a trivet to raise the meat away from the roasting dish and is delicious served with the beef or used to make a gravy if you are having a traditional roast.